lauringlab/COVID19SequenceCompile/README.md

 <b>Folder Structure:</b>

-Folder structure lives within the MED-LauringLab DropBox folder.
+Folder structure lives within the MED-LauringLab/SEQUENCING DropBox folder.

-* INFLUENZA_A: Code exists for this pipeline, but is not finalized.
+* INFLUENZA_A
+  * 0_ProcessingScripts
+  * 2_Plate_Maps
+  * 3_ProcessedGenomes
+  * 4_SequenceSampleMetadata
+  * 5_GISAID_Uploads
+  * 6_SampleSheets
+  * 7_BarcodeMaps
 * SARSCOV2
+  * 00_ARCHIVE_SarsCoV2_2020: Contains sample analysis from early 2020 sequencing work
+  * 0_ProcessingScripts: Contains processing code used in original sequence processing
+  * 1_OriginalManifests_CBR: Original manifest documents provided by CBR
+  * 1_OriginalManifests_Lynx: Original manifest documents provided by LynxDx
+  * 1_OriginalManifests_SPH: Original manifest documents provided by SPH
+  * 1_OriginalManifests_UHS: Original manifest documents provided by UHS
   * 2_PlateMaps: Original plate map files are first placed here by laboratory team
   * 3_ProcessedGenomes: Original sequence files are placed here, organized by plate.
     * Within each plate folder = .all.consensus.final.fasta (fasta file of sequences with >90% completeness), all.consensus.renamed.full.fasta (fasta file of all sequences)
   * 4_SequenceSampleMetadata
       * FinalSummary: Contains the final compiled data full_compiled_data.csv
-          * ReportNotifications: Contains out_of_range_alert.csv
+          * ReportNotifications: Contains negative_control_warnings.tsv
           * secret: Contains a duplicate final file (full_compiled_data.csv) for comparison in case of changes made manually to the compiled file
           * CDC_IVY_UPLOADS: Contains the files created in order to upload to the CDC IVY RedCap database
+          * RVTN_UPLOADS: Contains the files created in order to upload to the RVTN RedCap database
       * Manifests: contains all manifest files, organized by received source
           * ASCENSION: Contains manifests from Ascension Hospital system, one of the MI-SAPPHIRE sites
           * CBR: Contains manifest files from the University of Michigan Campus BioRepository